What is VPN Encryption?

 - Data encryption — Encrypts your actual traffic in real time; typically AES-256 or ChaCha20

-- DNS leaks (if misconfigured, DNS queries can bypass the tunnel)
+- DNS leaks — if misconfigured, DNS queries can bypass the encrypted tunnel

 Stronger encryption requires more computing power, which can reduce speed.
 WireGuard using ChaCha20 is designed to be extremely efficient even on lower-power devices, which is why it's increasingly the preferred protocol for mobile VPN use.
 OpenVPN with AES-256 is slightly slower but still performs well on modern hardware.